 Travel to Brazil

-We strongly recommend that you arrive in São Paulo on August 5 for an optional overnight (not included).
+We strongly recommend that you arrive in São Paulo today for an optional overnight (not included).

 Cassiano "Zapa" Zaparoli has been leading wildlife tours throughout Brazil and especially the Pantanal for many years since finishing university.
 He has a deep love of the wildlife of his home country, Brazil, and calls the Pantanal “the best wildlife destination in South America.”
 A photographer with an eye for composition, he enjoys traveling throughout South America photographing wildlife.
 Finding the rare mammals of the Pantanal takes great patience, knowledge, and experience - Zapa has these qualities.

-We strongly recommend that you arrive in São Paulo on August 5 for an optional overnight (not included).
+We strongly recommend that you arrive in São Paulo today for an optional overnight (not included).